Last Updated on

 Employers, kasambahays, and sea-based OFWs shall incur interest of at least 3% for every month of missed payment.

-Meanwhile, land-based migrant workers/OFWs, professional practitioners, and voluntary/self-earning members will be charged a maximum interest of 1.5% for every month of missed payment.
+Meanwhile, land-based migrant workers/OFWs, professional practitioners, and voluntary/self-earning members will be charged a maximum interest of 1.5% for every month of the missed payment.

 2. Higher Philhealth contribution means more added benefits.